klauern/blog/content/2016/managed_file_transfer_shenanigans.md

 been a bunch of service calls into one massive file for import.
 Now your problem is compounded by having to not just be valid on the row or record-level, but valid at the entire boundary of the file.
-What happens if it's incorrect? can you parse it out to find out where it broke?
+What happens if it's incorrect?
+Can you parse it out to find out where it broke?
 How do you know the next file will be correct?
 Is there a way to reproduce the issue?

 I suggest that if you find yourself using file-based transfer systems a lot,